TUDoAD/Abschlussarbeiten_Oeing/Yang/readme.md

 #The result will be called 'hazop_analyse_'+ Input_name
 ```

-8. Run the script
+9. Run the script.

-9. You can now see the hazop results in the MySQL Workbench, enter the following code and select it, then click *"lightning"* to execute.
+10. You can now see the hazop results in the MySQL Workbench, enter the following code and select it, then click *"lightning"* to execute.
 ```sql
   USE `hazop_result`;
   SELECT * FROM hazop_analyse_your_input_name;
 ```
-10. to see the example of the result as follows: https://github.com/TUDoAD/Abschlussarbeiten_Oeing/blob/main/Yang/Results/Hazop-Results/CSTR.md
+11. to see the example of the result as follows: https://github.com/TUDoAD/Abschlussarbeiten_Oeing/blob/main/Yang/Results/Hazop-Results/CSTR.md